Alejogb1/job-board/blog-data/bubble-chart-in-d3js.md

 I remember this one time I was building a bubble chart for some marketing data I was just starting with D3 then I forgot this square root detail and the largest bubble covered most of the screen and looked terribly misbalanced I had to rewrite it from scratch that took me an evening of painful debugging.

-Okay but what if you want more interesting bubble placement?
+ but what if you want more interesting bubble placement?
 Right now I am just spacing them out evenly horizontally.
 This is where D3's force simulation becomes relevant but not in this case I want to be clear I wont go into full force layout details because it's a bit advanced for a starting point I will just touch on it briefly in the next steps.

 For now let’s try something basic.
 A little bit of random y variation so they are not aligned on a straight line.
 I mean that will make it feel a bit less static right.